nathanielshak/advancedprogramming/Projects/hangman/README.md

     Process finished with exit code 0

-~Mini Celebration!!~  :tada:

 Now lets actually take a guess from the user and change our hangman accordingly.

-To take in an input from the terminal, we will use a function called `input()`.
+To take in an input from the terminal, we will use a function called `raw_input()`.
 This function reads whatever the person is typing in the terminal.
 Lets store that input in a variable called `guessed_letter`.

     def start_hangman():